Ray17-cx/my-first-binder/final project/readme.md

 - **Dimensionality Reduction (PCA)**
 - **Clustering (K-means)**
-- **Regression (Linear Regression)**

-The analysis focuses on understanding what factors contribute to variation in coffee quality scores.
+The analysis focuses on understanding how factors contribute to variation in coffee quality scores.

 ---